 - Decision support: An EHR system is pretty smart to warn about drug interactions, besides it can also help you in making a diagnosis, and offer evidence-based guidelines as you consider treatment options.

-- Electronic communications & connectivity: The system allows you to securely interact with patients, your medical assistant, referring to doctors, hospitals, and insurers.
+- Electronic communications & connectivity: The system allows you to securely interact with patients, and your medical assistant, referring to doctors, hospitals, and insurers.

-Benefits offered by Electronic Health Records (EHR) system:
+Benefits Offered by Electronic Health Records (EHR) System